Resource Registration Deployment Guide⚓︎

 xdg-open "https://resource-catalogue.${INGRESS_HOST}/collections/landsat-ot-c2-l2/items"

-Delivery of data assets
+Delivery of data assets⚓︎

-persistent volume.
-The metadata records registered with the catalogue assume delivery of these assets via the base URL https://eodata.${INGRESS_HOST}/
+The default harvesting approach illustrated above maintains the harvested assets into an eodata persistent volume.
+The metadata records registered with the catalogue assume delivery of these assets via the base URL https://eodata.${INGRESS_HOST}/ - such that the registered STAC Items include asset hrefs that are rooted under this base URL.

 Example - Service for asset access⚓︎

-By way of an example, a simple NGINX service can be deployed to provide access to these assets - under the service URL https://eodata.${INGRESS_HOST}/
+By way of an example, a simple NGINX service can be deployed to provide access to these assets - under the service URL https://eodata.${INGRESS_HOST}/ - to correctly resolve the asset hrefs as registered in the STAC Items.

 Visualise with STAC Browser⚓︎